microprediction/muid/README.md

 Video explanation at https://vimeo.com/397352413

-Memorable unique identifiers are a provocative misnomer because memorability is antithetical to uniqueness.
-MUIDs might be better termed "hash-memorable" identifiers: identifiers whose SHA-256 hashes are in part memorable.
+Memorable unique identifiers are a provocative misnomer.
+Yes, memorability is antithetical to uniqueness, and MUIDs might be better termed "hash-memorable" identifiers: identifiers whose SHA-256 hashes are in part memorable.

 # Start mining now